tylertrussell/aetycoon/docs_src/docgen-api/catnado.versionedmodel.md

 `parent`

- Get this entity's feaux datastore parent (as opposed to its real parent
+Get this entity's feaux datastore parent.

-    which is a `VersionUnifier`).
+    To get the entity's underlying datastore parent (a `VersionUnifier`, use `version_unifier`.

     Returns:
       Datastore entity.